SmartThingsCommunity/smartapp-sdk-nodejs/README.md

 #### Firebase Cloud Firestore

-Although this node package is a work in progress, you can [fork it on GitHub](https://github.com/SmartThingsCommunity/firestore-context-store-nodejs/fork) and use it in your own project.
+Available as a node package on [NPM](https://www.npmjs.com/package/@smartthings/firestore-context-store) or [fork on GitHub](https://github.com/SmartThingsCommunity/firestore-context-store-nodejs/fork).
 Usage is generally the same as DynamoDB:

 1. Generate a Firebase service account.
 You will receive a JSON file with the credentials.
 1. Load your Google Services JSON